21 Outdoor Movies and Drive-ins in the NYC Area

 The Town of North Hempstead, Port Washington and New Hyde Park

 Throughout the summer, screenings will take place on Saturdays and Sunday evenings at parks in Port Washington and New Hyde Park, where social distancing protocols will be enforced.
 There won’t be any food for sale, but residents are encouraged to bring their own snacks, and there will be public restrooms available.
+Registration for the screenings is required.

 The NYCB Live, home of the Nassau Coliseum, Uniondale